john-livingston/john-livingston.github.io/research/ncov.md

 ![](/assets/images/cases_rate_top10.png){:width="900px"}

-Here is the same thing for deaths instead of cases:
+Countries are ranked by the median daily increase over the past five days, or in other words, the recent 'steepness' of the growth curve.
+Here is the same plot for deaths:

 ![](/assets/images/deaths_rate_top10.png){:width="900px"}